deitch/booster/README.md

 By default, when you `get()` a model object using `model.get()` or `model.find()`, it sends you all of the fields.
 In many cases, that is just fine.
 But what if you want to be able to filter those fields?

-booster provides just this capability using the `visibility` tag in the fields. booster supports three different levels of visibility:
+booster provides just this capability using the `visible` tag in the fields. booster supports three different levels of visibility:

 * public: always visible.
 For example, a username.
 * private: visible only to those who should have access (you determine that by your authorization scheme.
 Did I mention [cansecurity](https://github.com/deitch/cansecurity) ?)
 For example, a birthday.